Industry Guides 6 min read ·

 Pattern 5: Regulatory Impact

-Regulatory cases are unique to financial services.
-New rules (Basel III, Solvency II, GDPR, open banking) create both compliance burdens and strategic opportunities.
+Regulatory cases are distinctive to financial services.
+Rules such as Basel III/IV, Solvency II, IFRS 9, open banking mandates, and data privacy regulations create both compliance burdens and strategic opportunities for first movers.

 Recognition signals: